saalk/CardGamesAPI/1-README.md

  - controller sets initial state and $scope with methods to control behavior Frond-end testing during the maven build
 - grunt is used to automate tasks eg. testing
-- Jasmine as javascript unit test tool integrated with maven Bootstrap als css standard
+- Jasmine as javascript UNITTEST tool integrated with maven
+- use Karma as the browser testrunner for javascript and reports testresults for INTEGRATION TESTING.
+Bootstrap als css standard
  - an html, css, javascript framework build at twitter
  - build user interface components